deividfernando/cw_lending_data_analyst_case/README.md

 4. **Run the Jupyter Notebook:**
 - Open the data_analyst_case_study.ipynb notebook in Jupyter to view and run the analysis.
+- On the first run of the project, it will be necessary to create and populate the tables.
+Information about this can be found in the notebook under "CREATION AND POPULATION OF DATABASE TABLES."

 ### Project Structure
 ```